danmisailescu/dm-transliterator/README.md

 transliterator
 ==============

-Transliterator is an application that allows you to write romanian language with cyrillic and greek letters.
+Dan Misailescu (DM) Transliterator is an application that allows you to write romanian language with cyrillic and greek letters.
 <br/>All you need is a browser, and you can also use it offline because the application consists of a single HTML file that contains an AngularJS JavaScript application.

 <b>Limba Română - Romanian</b><br/>